Tender cooked cabbage with bacon, onion, garlic and caraway is one of the best winter side dishes I know.

 - ¼ cup meat stock or water

-- Cut the cabbage into manageable wedges, then shave, (hold onto the root) on a mandoline or use a sharp knife.
+- Cut the cabbage into quarters or wedges, then shave, (hold onto the root) on a mandoline or use a sharp knife.

-- Add the cabbage, stock, caraway and salt, cover, bring the mixture to a simmer then turn the heat to low, and cook for 15 minutes, or until the cabbage is just tender, but not mushy.
-Serve.
+- Add the cabbage, stock, caraway and salt, cover, bring the mixture to a simmer then turn the heat to low, and cook, stirring occasionally for 15 minutes*, or until the cabbage is tender, but not mushy.
+Double check the seasoning for salt and adjust until it tastes good to you, then serve.